tdi/minikube-play/README.md

 kubernetes   10.0.0.1     <none>        443/TCP    76d
 ```

 In order to access the service to its exposed port, you can use minikube's helped command: ` minikube service goweb`.
 It will open your browser right to the address:port of the service.
-If you have a httpie tool installed, you use this oneliner:
+If you have the httpie tool installed (`pip install httpie`), you use this oneliner:

 ```bash
 http $(minikube service  goweb --url)